aws-samples/amazon-aurora-labs-for-mysql/docs/modules/perf-insights/index.md

 You will use Percona's TPCC-like benchmark script based on sysbench to generate load.
 For simplicity we have packaged the correct set of commands in an <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html" target="_blank">AWS Systems Manager Command Document</a>.
 You will use <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html" target="_blank">AWS Systems Manager Run Command</a> to execute the test.

-On the workstation EC2 instance, you will instruct AWS to run a command created using AWS CloudFormation when the lab environment was provisioned, using your workstation EC2 instance.
-The command you will run depends if you chose to provision the Aurora DB cluster manually, or you opted to let CloudFormation provision it on your behalf.
+On the Session Manager workstation command line [see the Connecting, Loading Data and Auto Scaling lab](/modules/connect/#1-connecting-to-your-workstation-ec2-instance), enter one of the following commands.

 If you have completed the [Creating a New Aurora Cluster](/modules/create) lab, and created the Aurora DB cluster manually execute this command:

 ```
-aws ssm send-command --document-name [loadTestRunDoc] --instance-ids [bastionInstance] --parameters clusterEndpoint=[clusterEndpoint],dbUser=[username],dbPassword="[password]"
+aws ssm send-command \
+--document-name [loadTestRunDoc] \
+--instance-ids [bastionInstance] \
+--parameters \
+clusterEndpoint=[clusterEndpoint],\
+dbUser=$DBUSER,\
+dbPassword="$DBPASS"
 ```

-If AWS CloudFormation has provisioned the DB cluster on your behalf, and you skipped the **Creating a New Aurora Cluster** lab, run:
+If AWS CloudFormation has provisioned the DB cluster on your behalf, and you skipped the **Creating a New Aurora Cluster** lab, you can run this simplified command:

 ```
-aws ssm send-command --document-name [loadTestRunDoc] --instance-ids [bastionInstance]
+aws ssm send-command \
+--document-name [loadTestRunDoc] \
+--instance-ids [bastionInstance]
 ```

 **Command parameter values at a glance:**